The world is at a pivotal moment in its efforts to eradicate extreme poverty and achieve a better quality of life for everyone.

 THE SUSTAINABLE DEVELOPMENT GOALS

-The SDGs align with many of our development priorities, and several mayors and governors in the U.S. have even seen the framework as a way to make their cities and states more livable.
-For instance, New York City launched a movement to encourage cities to report on their local SDG efforts, garnering support from 22 cities from around the world.
-Hawaii demonstrated how to ground the SDG framework in locally sensitive measures, Pittsburgh has coordinated their effort at achieving the goals with city officials, universities, and foundations, and Los Angeles developed a shareable data tool to track progress locally that is being used in other cities.
+The goals have also inspired state and local governments to undertake their own efforts to address poverty and other environmental, public health, and social challenges.
+For example, New York City launched a movement to encourage cities to report on their local SDG efforts, garnering support from cities from around the world for a Voluntary Local Review that would demonstrate their capacities to achieve the goals and improve the lives of their citizens.
+Hawaii demonstrated how to ground the SDG framework in locally sensitive measures and is now a model for islands around the world.
+Pittsburgh has coordinated their effort at achieving the goals with city officials, universities, and foundations, and Los Angeles developed a shareable data tool to track progress locally that is being used in other cities.

 The business community was deeply immersed in the negotiations around the goals and has come out strongly in support of them.
 Through the UN Global Compact, more than 10,000 businesses worldwide have made pledges to help achieve the SDGs.
 In the U.S. alone, almost 600 companies have joined this initiative, including General Electric, Nike, Cisco Systems, and General Motors.

 In addition, more than 4,000 non-governmental organizations, cities, and other organizations that have made pledges, including the city of Milwaukee, Catholic Relief Services and the International Rescue Committee.

 HURDLES TO ENDING EXTREME POVERTY AND THE WAY FORWARD